watspeed/cloud-computing-security-essentials/lab4/lab4-guide2.md

 ### You have successfully completed the task

-To confirm your completion and receive credit for this task, go to the **Lab Validation** tab in the navigation bar at the top of this guide and click the **Validate** button for **VNet Exists & External Access Blocked**.
+To confirm your completion for this task, go to the **Lab Validation** tab in the navigation bar at the top of this guide and click the **Validate** button for **VNet Exists & External Access Blocked**.
 If your task validation failed, read the validation information for more details, and try the steps in the task again.

 ## Learn more with self-paced training